NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 This script assumes that the data and executable are staged to /gpfs/f2/<project>/scratch/$USER.
 The scripts and data are located at /usw/user_scripts/

-- Use gcp to get the skeleton script from /usw/user_scripts/runscript to your local home directory:
+- Use gcp to get the skeleton script from /usw/user_scripts/runscript to your local home directory.

 .. code-block:: shell

   gcp /usw/user_scripts/runscript ~$USER/

-- Use gcp to get other files from /usw/user_scripts/ to your gpfs directory
+- Use gcp to get other files from /usw/user_scripts/ to your gpfs directory.

 .. code-block:: shell